VladMinzatu/performance-handbook/wc-go/README.md

 That explains why the `scanner` version spends 92% of its time doing `Read` syscalls (likely successively reading in chunks of 64KB at a time or so), while the percentages in the other profiles are dominated by the processing of the text data.

-In general, a long running system call will likely not even show up in the profile (if there is one or a small number of them), because during that time, the thread is parked and not using CPU cycles.
+In general, a long running system call will likely not even show up in the profile (if there is just one or a small number of them), because during that time, the thread is parked and not using CPU cycles.

 Next, let's look at the price we are paying for the faster versions of the program in terms of memory: